RoRvzzz/RedFlag/README.md

 **RedFlag** is a static analysis tool designed to inspect C++ projects, Visual Studio solutions, and build systems for risky behaviors.

 Unlike standard linters that look for syntax errors, RedFlag scans source code and build events for execution anomalies, obfuscation, crypto misuse, and hidden payloads.
-It correlates these signals to provide a transparent risk score, helping security researchers and developers identify potential malware or malicious code injection in third-party projects.
+It correlates these signals to provide a transparent risk score, helping ~~security researchers and developers~~ pasters identify potential malware or malicious code injection in third-party projects.

 ##  Table of Contents
 - [Why RedFlag?](#why-redflag)